Rich Griffith

-Richard Pope Griffith is a former professional American football player who played tight end for seven seasons for the New England Patriots and the Jacksonville Jaguars.
+Richard Pope Griffith (born July 31, 1969) is an American former professional football player who played tight end for seven seasons for the New England Patriots and Jacksonville Jaguars.

 College career

 Griffith was a four-year starter for the University of Arizona Wildcats.
 He caught 26 passes for 363 yards and two touchdowns in his college career.
 He was named to the All-Pac-10 team following his senior year.

 Professional football

-New England Patriots

-Griffith was selected by New England in the fifth round of the 1993 NFL Draft.
+Griffith was selected by New England in the fifth round of the 1993 NFL draft with the 138th overall pick.

-Jacksonville Jaguars

 Griffith signed with the Jaguars in January 1995 as a veteran free agent and was a member of the Jaguars inaugural team.
 He retired from football in 2001.
 His primary job as a member of the Jaguars was that of a long snapper.

 Personal life

 Following his NFL career, Griffith took a position as the Northeast Florida area director of the Fellowship of Christian Athletes.
-He is currently the Woodmen Heights Campus Pastor at Woodmen Valley Chapel in Colorado Springs, Colorado.
+He is currently residing in Phoenix and is the Campus Pastor of Scottsdale Bible Church Fountain Hills.